-However, secondly, there are larger uncertainties in our estimated transition timings, determined here by a different method

-30 presented introduced in Lohmann and Ditlevsen (2019), have a much larger uncertainty as compared to the abrupt warmings.
-This is evident by the relatively large inter-core spread in Fig. S5a, and it holds also for the interstadials with a pronounced abrupt cooling.
-As a result, we might have missed individual event matches, such as the volcanic eruption occurring close to the termination of GI-16.2.
+However, secondly, there are larger uncertainties in our estimated transition timings, determined here by a different method introduced in Lohmann and Ditlevsen (2019), as compared to the abrupt warmings.
+This is evident by the relatively large intercore spread in Fig. S5a, and it holds also for the interstadials with a pronounced abrupt cooling.
+As a result, we might have

+- 15 missed individual event matches, such as the volcanic eruption occurring close to the termination of GI-16.2.
 The short interstadials GI-16.2 and GI-17.2 (where we do find a volcanic eruption closely preceding the termination) are outliers (Lohmann and Ditlevsen, 2019).
 Thus, a volcanic influence to end them prematurely might be plausible.

-Still, despite the timing uncertainties uncertainties in the existence and timing of the abrupt coolings, based on the current data it seems evident that such volcanic influences before DO coolings did not occur more frequently than would be expected

-5 by chance.
-To explain the preferential influence of volcanic cooling on DO warming transitions, one needs to consider its impact on the major parts of the climate system that are believed to be involved in DO cycles.
+Thirdly, some large bipolar events close to the coolings could have been missed by the SVE20 data, given that the prior synchronization of Greenland and Antarctic ice cores is not as good close to DO coolings compared to the DO warmings. - Still, despite the Keeping in mind these uncertainties in the existence and timing of the abrupt coolings, based on the current data it seems evident the current bipolar data suggests that such volcanic influences before DO coolings did not occur more frequently than would be expected by chance.
+However, in our study we do not consider the potential impact of large extra-tropical eruptions without a bipolar imprint, which can also exert a significant long-lasting impact on the NH climate (Kobashi et al., 2017; Toohey et al., 2019; van Dijk et al., 2022).
+To explain the preferential influence of volcanic cooling on - 25 DO warming or cooling transitions, one needs to consider its impact on the major parts of the climate system that are believed to be involved in DO cycles.
 In the following, we explore a very simple mechanism that considers the regional cooling impact on the AMOC, using a global ocean model.